ARE2020-G8G9/structsbatecrio/index.md

 ## English version: Bacteriological growth and environmental colonization structure

-The goal of this project is to visualize the structures visible during the colonization of a petri box by one or two bacteria and to see how certain parameters can modify these structures.
+The goal of this project is to visualize the structures visible during the colonization of a petri box by one or two bacterias and to see how certain parameters can modify these structures.
-To do this, we performed a simulation by Python and a display by Tkinter in order to observe the structures while modifying certain parameters via a practical interface.
+To do this, we performed a simulation by Python and a display by Tkinter in order to observe the structures while modifying some parameters via a practical interface.

-As a exemple of result and of necessary condition for the experiment, we can find a minimal lifespan (in iterations) as a function of the effective growth rate of a bacterial strain so that it does not persih right at the start of the simulation.
+As an example of result and of necessary condition for the experiment, we can find a minimal lifespan (in iterations) as a function of the effective growth rate of a bacterial strain so that it does not perish right at the start of the simulation.
-Because we choosed an exponential growth model (each bacteria give birth to two new ones we she divides), we choosed to use an exponential function to represent this phenomenon.
+Because we choosed an exponential growth model (each bacteria give birth to two new ones we she divides), we've chosen to use an exponential function to represent this phenomenon.

 The graph that depicts this is at [this adress](https://drive.google.com/open?id=1JAA5CgLlx63kgONDmUsMR0yLsrOApJfW).

 The correlation rate (which is 0.95) is close enought to 1 so that we can consider the model as acceptable, not perfect thought.
-With this we can fixe a minimal requirement on the growth rate, there are few more requirements (on the temperature and the pH) which are explained bellow (but in French, this is just a small presentation sorry).
+With this we can set a minimal requirement on the growth rate, they are few more requirements (on the temperature and the pH) which are explained below (but in French, this is just a small presentation sorry).

 ## Présentation de l'équipe